jacksonmoji/jacksonmoji/README.md

 #### Hi there 👋

-<p>I am a versitile software engineer looking for great opportunities in the industry to work in projects as a back-end engineer.
+<p>I am a versatile software engineer looking for great opportunities in the industry to work in projects as a back-end engineer.
 I have been building hands-on experience spanning 2+ years developing software for various companies offering services to clients in Insurance and Commerce.
 Always eager to learn new Technologies and find interesting ways of solving problems.

 <!--
 **jacksonmoji/jacksonmoji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.